Last updated on January 18th, 2022 at 05:02 am

 Additional Read – Physical Therapy for Scoliosis

 Permanent disability.
-Spinal fusion surgery is incredibly invasive and can permanently damage the spinal nerves, leaving patients with a variety of neurologic problems ranging from leg weakness to loss of bowel and bladder control to paraplegia or quadriplegia.
+Spinal fusion surgery is very invasive and can permanently damage the spinal nerves, leaving patients with a variety of neurologic problems ranging from leg weakness to loss of bowel and bladder control to paraplegia or quadriplegia.
 As many as 40 percent of patients are considered severely disabled after having the surgery.

-ScoliSMART Activity Suit
+ScoliSMART Activity Suit with Scoliosis BootCamp

 Is treating scoliosis even possible without using invasive measures that inflict disabling side effects?
 Many parents struggle to find a scoliosis treatment for kids that can achieve long-term curve reduction without causing permanent damage.

 Fortunately, bracing and surgery aren’t the only options.
-The ScoliSMART Activity Suit is an exercised-based treatment program that has been shown to stabilize or improve curves in nine out of 10 patients.
+The ScoliSMART Activity Suit with Scoliosis BootCamp is an exercised-based treatment program that has been shown to stabilize or improve curves in nine out of 10 patients.
 In fact, two in three kids who use the suit achieve a reduction in curve size.
 In addition to correcting curves, our long-term scoliosis treatment offers:

 Better brain-muscle communication.
 As specialized exercises trigger involuntary responses in the body, they forge new communication pathways between the brain and muscles.
 As the motions are repeated they become programmed into muscle memory, and the spine learns to control—and reduce—its curvature naturally.